 A Bachelor’s in Social Work (BSW) combines liberal arts with social work classes to prepare individuals for entry into direct human service professional positions.

-BSW students learn to work collaboratively in a variety of settings and learn skills including assessment, interviewing, service planning, case management, crisis intervention, problem solving, program evaluation, community outreach, community organizing, advocacy, research and networking.
-As a student in the School of Social Work you will receive the training you need to seek an exciting professional career and land employment in many different public and private work settings.
+BSW students learn to work collaboratively in a variety of settings, and learn skills including assessment, interviewing, service planning, case management, crisis intervention, problem solving, program evaluation, community outreach, community organizing, advocacy, research and networking.
+Students receive the training needed to seek an exciting professional career and land employment in many different public and private work settings.

-The Bachelor of Social Work degree includes 125 hours of coursework, with an emphasis on academic/theoretical material as well as skills and practice experience.
-Students begin the program as pre-social work majors and complete Area requirements in language arts; social and behavioral sciences; math and natural sciences; and the humanities.
+All students begin the program as pre-social work majors and complete requirements in language arts, social and behavioral sciences, math and natural sciences, and the humanities.

-After completing specified pre-requisites, eligible students may make application to the upper-division professional sequence as a social work major.
-Those students admitted into the sequence as majors take primarily social work courses in the junior and senior years, and complete a supervised internship (480 clock hours) in a social services agency in the last semester.
+After these requirements, eligible students may apply to the upper-division professional sequence as social work majors.
+Admitted students take social work courses and complete a supervised internship (480 clock hours) in a social services agency in the last semester.

-The School of Social Work complex includes instructional technology equiped classrooms and seminar rooms, plus a newly renovated auditorium, so that all social work classes are conducted in the same building.
-The School’s Learning Resource Center includes a reference library, study space, multimedia and audio-visual laboratories, and a computer lab.
+All classes are conducted at the School of Social Work.
+The Learning Resource Center (LRC) includes a reference library, study space, multimedia and audio-visual laboratories, and a computer lab.
 The student lounge has vending machines, kitchen facilities, and a spacious comfortable design for casual meetings and group work.